wodowiesel/PiFunk/README.md

 `-D_USE_MATH_DEFINES` for math lib

-`-DRASPI1` defines the macro to be used by the preprocessor (here the PI1 model or 0-4, else std-values)
+`-DRASPI1` defines the macro to be used by the preprocessor (here the PIX model or 0-4, else std-values 1-3)

- -> will be detected by my the makefile via the type of the ARM-Processor
+ -> will be detected by the makefile via the type of the ARM-Processor

  (other macros possible if in the C-code implemented)